-The Council did not incur expenditure in 2022/23 (£0.2m in 2021/22) in relation to this service.
+The Council did not incur expenditure in 2023/24 (nor in 2022/23) in relation to this service.

 Consumer Protection Service

 Since 2014 the Council has had a joint arrangement with LB Merton for the provision of Consumer Protection.
 The service is hosted by LB Merton but governed by a joint board who oversee the delivery of services.
 Currently only staffing costs relating to employees based at LB Richmond are paid by LB Merton and recharged back to LB Richmond.